Ciran0/Clia/README.md

 ## 3.1 Basics

 ### User account management
-> "As a user, I want to have access to all the usual account managements features expected from modern web applications"
+> "As a user, I want to have access to all the usual account managements features expected from modern web applications in order to access and load my projects that are saved on the server"

 **Acceptance Criteria**:
 - [ ] Create account